Vip324/MediaBot/README.md

 # @MediaFinder_Bot
-Welcome to the MediaFinder_Bot page!
+Welcome to the MediaFinder_Bot page for telegram!

 This bot will help you in your daily routine with searching for media content.
 It contains everything you are looking for: